p0sel0k/evolved.lua/README.md

 -- the enemy_prefab has the evolved.PREFAB fragment
 assert(evolved.has(enemy_prefab, evolved.PREFAB))

--- but the enemy_clone doesn't have it because it is marked as unique assert(not evolved.has(enemy_clone, evolved.PREFAB))
+-- but the enemy_clone doesn't have it, because it is marked as unique assert(not evolved.has(enemy_clone, evolved.PREFAB))
 ```